US expels Russian diplomats, imposes new round of sanctions

 Reports of alleged “bounties” surfaced last year, with the Trump administration coming under fire for not raising the issue directly with Russia.
 The White House did not publicly confirm the reports.
 “The safety and well-being of U.S. military personnel, and that of our allies and partners, is an absolute priority of the United States,” the White House said Thursday.

-It was not immediately clear what, if any, other actions might be planned against Russia.
-Officials had previously said they expected to take actions both seen and unseen.
+“Washington should realize that it will have to pay a price for the degradation of the bilateral ties,” Zakharova said, adding that “the responsibility for that will fully lie with the United States.”

+She said the ministry has summoned the U.S. ambassador for a “hard conversation,” but wouldn’t immediately say what action Russia will take.

-The sanctions, presumably intended to send a clear retributive message to Russia and to deter similar acts in the future, are certain to exacerbate an already tense relationship between the U.S. and Russia.
+The sanctions send a clear retributive message to Russia and are aimed at serving as a deterrent.
+But they are certain to exacerbate an already tense relationship between the U.S. and Russia.

 President Joe Biden told Putin this week in their second call to “de-escalate tensions” following a Russian military buildup on Ukraine’s border, and said the U.S. would “act firmly in defense of its national interests” regarding Russian intrusions and election interference.